marksibrahim/why-calculus-works/goodies/calculus.md

 It turns out if A exists, it must be the **Jacobian** \(first order partial derivatives\)!

+## Convexity

+### Sets

+A set is convex if the line between any two points is in the set.
+Formally, this means

+$$
+\text{ For all } a, b \in S,

+ \lambda a + (1 - \lambda) b \in S
+$$
+where $$ 0 \leq \lambda \leq 1$$

+Circles, triangles are all convex sets.
+Pacman isn't, because you can draw with a part outside the set.

+### Functions

+A function is convex if the line connecting any two points is above the function.
+This can be defined formally using a parameter $$\lambda$$similar to the definition for sets.

+Who cares?
+Convex function have a single global minimum, so algorithms such as gradient descent work well, because they don't get stuck in global optima.

+We can test for convexity using the second derivative test as well!
+If f'' &gt; 0, then f is convex.

 ## Line \(path\) Integrals

 A line integral means the same thing as a path, contour \(typically line integral in the complex plane\), or curve integrals.